-The Company's management, with the participation of its CEO and CFO, is responsible for establishing and maintaining adequate internal control over financial reporting as such term is defined in the rules of the United States Securities and Exchange Commission and the Canadian Securities Administrators.
-The Company's internal control over financial reporting is a process designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with IFRS as issued by the IASB.
-The Company's internal control over financial reporting includes policies and procedures that:
+The Company's management, with the participation of the Company's CEO and CFO, are responsible for establishing and maintaining adequate internal control over financial reporting.
+The Company's internal control over financial reporting is a process designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with IFRS.
+Any system of internal control over financial reporting, no matter how well designed, has inherent limitations.
+As a result, even those systems determined to be effective can only provide reasonable assurance regarding the preparation of financial statements.